The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 • and institutional decision control.

-Capital Decision Control Infrastructure represents one of the most important emerging enterprise AI categories because it addresses a fundamental problem:
+Capital Decision Control Infrastructure represents one of the most important emerging enterprise AI categories because it addresses a fundamental problem how organizations govern decisions under uncertainty.

 At Acumentica, we are building toward this future through: